raphael-geffroy/docker-php/README.md

 # docker-php

-This is my Docker stack for php development
+This is my Docker stack for php development <br>
-It contains a php service with : php-fpm(listening 9000), composer and symfony cli a nginx service watching /srv/app/public(/index.php) Optionnaly you can add a Database service
+It contains a php service with : php-fpm(listening 9000), composer and symfony cli <br>
+a nginx service watching /srv/app/public(/index.php) <br>
+Optionnaly you can add a Database service

 To use it: